 Figure 15A MSL REMS Block Diagram.
 Boom 1 broke on landing.
-Adapted from http://rd.springer.com/article/10.1007/s11214-012-9921-1/fulltext.html Figure 15B - Real color of the sky as seen from MSL on its Sol 1099.
+Adapted from http://rd.springer.com/article/10.1007/s11214-012-9921-1/fulltext.html shown on Figure 5B.

-It is also argued that rocks kicked up on MSL's landing broke one of the two REMS meteorology booms (Boom 1).
-They were shown on Figure 5B.
 The first color picture sent from MSL with a lens cover on also showed much dust between the lens and the atmosphere.
 The color of the atmosphere (See Figure 15B and later Figure 44I) became bluer when the cover was removed; again raising questions about how effective the dust filter would be for the pressure transducer.
 Although it was initially reported that MSL's relative humidity sensor was working properly on landing, it too had a dust filter and there was no relative humidity data reported on daily REMS Team or Ashima Research reports for Sols 19 (August 25, 2012) through at least Sol 1,344 (May 18, 2016).
 See Section 13.
+In fact, in checking for Sol 3039 on February 22, 2021, there is still no relative humidity on the daily weather report.